-To connect to a serverless Kubernetes (ASK) cluster from your on-premises machine, we recommend that you use the kubectl command-line tool.
-This topic describes how to use kubectl to connect to an ASK cluster.
+To connect to a Container Service for Kubernetes (ACK) cluster from your on-premises machine, we recommend that you use the kubectl command-line tool.
+This topic describes how to use kubectl to connect to an ACK cluster.

 - Download the latest kubectl client from the Kubernetes version description page.

-- Install and set up the kubectl client.
+- Install and set up a kubectl client.

 For more information, see Install and set up kubectl.